 We do not contact you for marketing purposes, but we may track user activities.
 Some browsers offer a “Do Not Track” (“DNT”) signal whereby you may indicate your preference regarding tracking and cross-site tracking. fraudster.info does not currently recognize or respond to DNT signals.

 Securing personal data is an important aspect of protecting privacy. fraudster.info employs a range of administrative, organizational, technical, and physical safeguards designed to protect data against unauthorized access, loss, or modification.
-We endeavor to use reasonably available state-of-the-art network and information security standards, protocols and technologies, including encryption, intrusion detection and data loss prevention, and we monitor our systems to ensure that they comply with our security policies.
+We endeavor to use the reasonably available state-of-the-art network and information security standards, protocols and technologies, including encryption, intrusion detection and data loss prevention, and we monitor our systems to ensure that they comply with our security policies.

 We implement physical, technical and organizational safeguards to protect your personal data in our custody, both at rest and in transit, and should these measures fail to prevent a data breach, we will promptly take the necessary remedial measures, and we will provide notices as required by applicable law.

-If you have any questions about the security of your personal data or the security of our products, or wish to report a potential security issue, please contact he***@fr*******.info.
+If you have any questions about the security of your personal data or the security of our products or wish to report a potential security issue, please contact he***@fr*******.info.
 When reporting a potential security issue, please describe the matter in as much detail as possible and include any information that might be helpful.

 International Data Transfers

-fraudster.info avoids as best as possible NOT to transfer your data to countries other than the one in which you reside.
-Laws in other countries may be different to those that apply where you reside.
+fraudster.info avoids as best as possible NOT transferring your data to countries other than the one in which you reside.
+Laws in other countries may be different from those that apply where you reside.
 For example, personal data collected within Switzerland, the United Kingdom, or the European Economic Area (EEA) may be transferred and processed outside Switzerland, the United Kingdom, or the EEA for purposes described in this policy.
 We put in place appropriate safeguards that help to ensure that such data receives an adequate level of protection.
-These safeguards include implementing the European Commission’s Standard Contractual Clauses for transfers of personal information between us and our business affiliates and associates to which we choose to transfer the information that requires these companies to safeguard personal information they process from the EEA, the UK and Switzerland.
+These safeguards include implementing the European Commission’s Standard Contractual Clauses for transfers of personal information between us and our business affiliates and associates to which we choose to transfer the information that requires these companies to safeguard the personal information they process from the EEA, the UK and Switzerland.
 You may contact us if you would like more information about such safeguards.
 We implement similar appropriate safeguards with our third-party service providers and further details can be provided upon request.